The information listed below is a direct excerpt from the 2014-15 Course Catalog.

 Placement tests for first-time students at all levels are conducted by the two language programs, respectively, in the week before classes start in the fall semester.
 To qualify for third-year language courses students need to finish Second-year courses with a score of 3.0 or above in all four areas of training: Listening, speaking, reading, and writing.
 In the event that students do not meet the minimum grade at the conclusion of Second-year language study, they must consult with the director of the respective language program and work out a summer study plan that may include taking summer courses or studying on their own under supervision.
 They must take a placement test before starting Third-year language study in the fall.
-(Similarly, students who finish Third-year with a score of less than 3.0 in any of the four areas must also take a placement exam before entering Fourth-year.)
+(Similarly, students who do not finish Third-year with a score at or higher than 3.0 in any of the four areas must also take a placement exam before entering Fourth-year.)

 The Department of East Asian Languages and Cultures strongly recommends study abroad to maximize language proficiency and cultural familiarity.
 Formal approval is required by the study abroad adviser prior to the student's travel.
 Without this approval, credit for courses taken abroad may not be accepted by the EALC Department.
 If studying abroad is not practical, students may consider attending certain intensive summer schools approved by the EALC Department.
 These plans must be worked out in concert with the department's study abroad adviser and the student's dean.

-The East Asian Studies Department welcomes students who wish to combine their interests in East Asian languages with the study of an East Asian culture.
-These students are urged to consult the Co-Chair of East Asian studies on either campus, who will advise them on creating individual plans of study in appropriate departments.
+The East Asian Languages and Culture Studies welcomes students who wish to combine their interests in East Asian languages with the study of an East Asian culture.
+These students are urged to consult the Co-Chair of East Asian Languages and Culture Studies on either campus, who will advise them on creating individual plans of study in appropriate departments.